National Dress Up Your Pet Day: Costumes for Pets

 Please, even if you want to, don’t do this to your pet.
 Or if you do, at least take a picture of it and send it to me.
 I can just hear this poor pup’s voice, “Uh….this feels kind of silly but if it makes you happy.
 I can do it.
 I just want you to be happy.”

 Or worse, please, please don’t do this.
 Dogs will start to hate us and join the cats.
 Though, I don’t know, this dog looks pretty proud of itself.

 No one says Dress Your Pet day needs to involve costumes, but really, my daughter would point out, ‘Why not?’
-Did you know JCrew has a line of dignified clothes for your pup?
-Crew Mutts.
+Did you know JCrew used to have a line dignified clothes for your pup?
+They called it Crew Mutts.
 I was all ready to freak out about dressing your dog in a label and how much expendable income you must have to shop JCrew for your dog.
-But then I clicked on the link and puppies!!!

 Please share links to your best dressed pets in the comments.
 I have a nine-year-old who will read every single one.